MarkSmersh/go-telegram/README.md

 - [ ] `uname` - to show info about the chat
 - [ ] `exit` - for ?
 - [ ] `history` - for overall statistics

+Write descriptions and add examples for each command